-The APEx accreditation process was designed using the consensus report Safety is No Accident: A Framework for Quality Radiation Oncology Care
+The APEx accreditation program, and its standards, were designed using the consensus report Safety is No Accident: A Framework for Quality Radiation Oncology Care

 .
-The 16 standards are organized around these five concepts:
+The 16 APEx Standards are organized around these five concepts:

 The Process of Care